top of page

 Image of a medieval manuscript

-Scholarly Research and Teaching
+Peer-Reviewed Scholarship and Teaching

 My scholarly research focuses on literature written in the late medieval period in England and France.
 I am especially interested in questions of cultural heritage, material culture, media studies, and how we remember the past.
 My book project, “Archival Entanglements,” explores how changes in English and French archives and libraries revolutionized the writing of poetry in the fourteenth and fifteenth centuries.
-I’ve also written about saints and medieval perceptions of gender, and I'm currently working on two article projects, one about AI and medieval messengers and one about premodern legal sources and the US Supreme court.

-Scholarly Articles: â€‹
+Peer-reviewed Articles: â€‹

 Relational Virginity and Nonbinary Gender: La vie de sainte Euphrosine and La vie de saint Alexis,Journal of Medieval Religious Cultures, Vol. 50, Issue 2 (June 2024): 139-158.